xNS5/personal-website/content/projects/recaptcha/_index.md

 ## Technologies Used

 Simply put, I used a FastAPI backend server, a javascript function located in my [personal website](https://www.michaelkennedy.dev/contact/), and Heroku to host it.
-I opted to use Heroku because I was at least moderately aware of it and how to use it, but I think I'm going to migrate it to Azure as I have ~$100 in credit thanks to being an (ex) student.
+I initially opted to use Heroku as I was already had an account, but I thought that I'd use the Azure credits I had accrued

 ## Thoughts

 I hate [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 This project took me less than 24 hours to throw together in total.
 Someone in a local Discord server mentioned that they were experimenting with FastAPI, and given the scale and impact of my needs I thought it would be a fun, quick project to throw together.